qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 ### 2. Create a new notebook instance
 - In the SageMaker left-side menu, click on **Notebooks**, then click **Create notebook instance**.
 - **Notebook name**: Enter a name that reflects your notebook's primary user (your name), dataset (titanic), purpose (train-tune), and models utilized (XGBoost-NN). **Hackathon attendees must use the following convention**: TeamName-YourName-Dataset-NotebookPurpose(s)-Model(s) (e.g., `MyAwesomeTeam-ChrisEndemann-Titanic-Train-Tune-XGBoost-NN`).
 - **Instance type**: Start with a small instance type, such as `ml.t3.medium`.
 You can scale up later as needed for intensive tasks, which will be managed by launching separate training jobs from this notebook.
-For guidance on common instances for ML procedures, refer to this [spreadsheet](https://docs.google.com/spreadsheets/d/1uPT4ZAYl_onIl7zIjv5oEAdwy4Hdn6eiA9wVfOBbHmY/edit?usp=sharing).
+For guidance on common instances for ML procedures, refer to our supplemental [Instances for ML webpage](https://carpentries-incubator.github.io/ML_with_AWS_SageMaker/instances-for-ML.html).
 - **Platform identifier**: You can leave this as the default.
 - **Permissions and encryption**:
    - **IAM role**: Choose an existing role or create a new one. **Hackathon attendees should select 'ml-sagemaker-use'**.
 The role should include the `AmazonSageMakerFullAccess` policy to enable access to AWS services like S3.